-44-year-old female – underwent high-definition liposuction of the flanks, abdomen, and back and a BBL.
-With the 360 lipo approach, the back view proportions are symmetrical
+44-year-old female – underwent high-definition liposuction of the flanks, abdomen, and back and a BBL , creating a beautiful line from back to buttocks.
+With the 360 lipo approach, the back view proportions are symmetrical.

 There are many advances in high-definition liposuction, including several surgical maneuvers intended to improve body contouring results.
 Traditionally, body contouring efforts have involved improving the contour of the front and back.
 Other sections include high-definition liposuction of the flanks.

 Specifically, most surgeons have focused on improvements in the abdominal region and the back and buttocks.
 However, recent interest in providing 360 degrees of contouring has piqued surgeons’ interest in contouring the sides and flanks.

 As a result, we have embarked on a mission to define the evaluation and management of the flanks and the sides.
 Several factors must be considered when it comes to high-definition liposuction of the sides.